evaleev/libint/INSTALL.md

 #### Where do I get the source code?

-The only way to get the compiler source is from the [Libint source code repository](https://github.com/evaleev/libint)on [GitHub](github.com).
+The only way to get the compiler source is from the [Libint source code repository](https://github.com/evaleev/libint) on [GitHub](github.com).
 You can use a client, like GitHub app or (our favorite) [SourceTree](http://www.sourcetreeapp.com) app from Atlassian.
 Or from the command line: `git clone https://github.com/evaleev/libint.git`

 #### What happened to autoconf?